felimomo/Walleye-Revised-Paper/fisheries.md

   m_a = \frac1{1+\exp\left(-0.5(a-a_{hm})\right)}
 $$
 is the maturity at-age, with $a_{hm}=6$.
-This way, the total mortality rate at-age at time-step $t$ is
+This way, the total mortality rate at-age on year $t$ is
 $$
 A_{a,t} = 1 - s_{a-1}\Big(1 - U_t v^{\text{harv.}}_{a}\Big).
 $$